margav-energy/Margav-Solar-Website/README.md

-# Margav Solar - Website
+# MarGav Solar - Website

-A modern, responsive website for Margav Solar, a branch of Margav Energy focused on solar energy generation to combat rising energy costs.
+A modern, responsive website for MarGav Solar, a branch of Margav Energy focused on solar energy generation to combat rising energy costs.

 ## Features